Virginia Governor approves new fracking protections, yet fight looms over public health disclosures

-“While there’s more to be done to make sure our drinking water and communities are protected from fracking and industrial gas development, this is an important step forward to protect the health and safety of all Virginians and we thank Governor McAuliffe for his action today,” said Kristin Davis, attorney for the Southern Environmental Law Center.
+“While there’s more to be done to make sure our drinking water and communities are protected from fracking and industrial gas development, this is an important step forward to protect the health and safety of all Virginians,” said SELC attorney Kristin Davis.

-Yet as community, public health, and conservation groups welcome the newly inked protections, oil and gas industry leaders are promoting legislation that would undermine the new public disclosure requirement for chemicals pumped into the ground during the fracking process.
+Even as community, public health, and conservation groups welcome the newly inked protections, oil and gas industry leaders are lobbying to promote legislation that would undermine a key protection built into the new policies.
+Under the new guidelines, there is a requirement for public disclosure of chemicals pumped into the ground during the fracking process, some of which are known carcinogens or associated with risks to reproductive and developmental health.

-There is a bill on the table for the next General Assembly that creates a broad “trade secrets” exemption from public disclosure under the state’s Freedom of Information Act (FOIA).
-This blanket exemption would shield certain fracking chemicals from public disclosure, without any consideration of risks to public health or environment.
+There is an industry-sponsored bill on the table for the next General Assembly session that creates a broad “trade secrets” exemption from public disclosure under the state’s Freedom of Information Act (FOIA).
+This blanket exemption would shield companies from disclosing certain fracking chemicals, without any consideration of risks to public health or environment.

 “A FOIA exemption would allow oil and gas companies to keep this information secret at the expense of public health.
 As the new regulations confirm, information about these chemicals is especially important to communities and emergency responders charged with protecting public health and the environment,” said Davis.
 “The General Assembly should not roll back this essential new protection.
 We will continue working with Virginia communities to build on these fracking protections, not weaken them.”

-SELC and Friends of the Rappahannock, with other partners, have championed strong local and state drilling oversight, including in the Taylorsville Basin where a company has obtained gas and oil leases on more than 85,000 acres just miles from the Chesapeake Bay.
+Various stakeholders participated in the three-year regulatory process to amend the regulations, including the oil and gas industry, local governments, the Virginia Department of Environmental Quality, and conservation organizations.
+SELC and Friends of the Rappahannock, with other partners, have long championed strong local and state drilling oversight, including in the Taylorsville Basin where a company has obtained gas and oil leases on more than 85,000 acres just miles from the Chesapeake Bay.
 In August, King George County passed new land use laws to restrict oil and gas exploration.

 “Virginia is facing a new era of industrial gas development and expansion that requires larger volumes of chemicals and more intense industrial activity, so we are understandably concerned about how fracking will impact our water, our landscape, and our communities,” said Richard Moncure, Tidal River Steward at Friends of the Rappahannock.
 “Now more than ever, Virginians are looking for policymakers to preserve the hard-won progress we’ve made so far.”